catseye/yastasoti/README.md

 Yet another script to archive stuff off teh internets.

-It's not a spider that automatically crawls previously undiscovered pages — it's intended to be run by a human to make backups of pages they have already read and recorded.
+It's not a spider that automatically crawls previously undiscovered webpages — it's intended to be run by a human to make backups of resources they have already seen and recorded the URLs of.

 It was split off from [Feedmark][], which doesn't itself need to support this function.